Climate of India: Monsoon

 The southwest summer monsoon, a four-month period when massive convective thunderstorms dominate India's weather, is Earth's most productive wet season.
 A product of southeast trade winds originating from a high-pressure mass centred over the southern Indian Ocean, the monsoonal torrents supply over 80% of India's annual rainfall.
 Attracted by a low-pressure region centred over South Asia, the mass spawns surface winds that ferry humid air into India from the southwest.
 These inflows ultimately result from a northward shift of the local jet stream, which itself results from rising summer temperatures over Tibet and the Indian subcontinent.
 The void left by the jet stream, which switches from a route just south of the Himalayas to one tracking north of Tibet, then attracts warm, humid air.

 The main factor behind this shift is the high summer temperature difference between Central Asia and the Indian Ocean.
 This is accompanied by a seasonal excursion of the normally equatorial intertropical convergence zone (ITCZ), a low-pressure belt of highly unstable weather, northward towards India.
 This system intensified to its present strength as a result of the Tibetan Plateau's uplift, which accompanied the Eocene–Oligocene transition event, a major episode of global cooling and aridification which occurred 34–49 Ma.

 The southwest monsoon arrives in two branches: the Bay of Bengal branch and the Arabian Sea branch.
 The latter extends towards a low-pressure area over the Thar Desert and is roughly three times stronger than the Bay of Bengal branch.
 The monsoon typically breaks over Indian territory by around 25 May, when it lashes the Andaman and Nicobar Islands in the Bay of Bengal.
 It strikes the Indian mainland around 1 June near the Malabar Coast of Kerala.
 By 9 June, it reaches Mumbai; it appears over Delhi by 29 June.
-The Bay of Bengal branch, which initially tracks the Coromandal Coast northeast from Cape Comorin to Orissa, swerves to the northwest towards the Indo-Gangetic Plain.
+The Bay of Bengal branch, which initially tracks the Coromandel Coast northeast from Cape Comorin to Orissa, swerves to the northwest towards the Indo-Gangetic Plain.
 The Arabian Sea branch moves northeast towards the Himalayas.
 By the first week of July, the entire country experiences monsoon rain; on average, South India receives more rainfall than North India.
 However, Northeast India receives the most precipitation.
 Monsoon clouds begin retreating from North India by the end of August; it withdraws from Mumbai by 5 October.
 As India further cools during September, the southwest monsoon weakens.
 By the end of November, it has left the country.

 Monsoon rains affect the health of the Indian economy; as Indian agriculture employs 600 million people and constitutes 20% of the national GDP, good monsoons correlate with a booming economy.
 Weak or failed monsoons (droughts) result in widespread agricultural losses and substantially hinder overall economic growth.
-Yet such rains reduce temperatures and can replenish groundwater tables, rivers.
+Yet such rains reduce temperatures and can replenish groundwater tables and rivers.